Editing in Blazor Pivot Table Component

 Dialog

-In dialog edit mode, when user starts editing, the currently selected row data will be shown in an exclusive dialog.
-User can change cell values and save it to the data source by clicking “Save” button in the dialog.
-To enable the dialog edit, set the Mode property in PivotViewCellEditSettings class to EditMode.Dialog.
+The dialog edit mode provides a focused editing environment by displaying the selected row data in an exclusive dialog window, ensuring clear visibility and controlled data modification.
+In dialog edit mode, when editing begins, the currently selected row data appears in a dedicated dialog.
+Cell values can be modified and saved to the data source by clicking the “Save” button in the dialog.
+To enable dialog editing, set the Mode property in PivotViewCellEditSettings class to EditMode.Dialog.

 @using Syncfusion.Blazor.PivotView